 Datagate Launches Datto Autotask PSA Integration

 A two-way flow of information between Datagate and Datto Autotask eliminates the need for rekeying data.
-Datagate will synchronize information from Datto Autotask such as customer details, products, and contracts.
+Datagate will synchronise information from Datto Autotask such as customer details, products, and contracts.

 MSPs using Datto Autotask can now get smooth automation of telecom billing that’s fully integrated with the best telecom tax engines and popular accounting systems such as QuickBooks and Xero.
 Integrating the telecom billing solution directly into PSAs like Datto Autotask and ConnectWise is key to automating invoicing for telecom services, says Datagate CEO Mark Loveys.